lkosson/reportviewercore/README.md

  * WORDOPENXML (Microsoft Word Open XML - works on Windows, Linux and Mac OS)

 # What doesn't work
- * Assembly unloading.
-Each invocation compiles and loads a dynamic assembly that stays in memory for the lifetime of a process.
-Where possible cache and reuse instance of LocalReport initialized by `LoadReportDefinition`.
  * Spatial SQL types.
 Those require `Microsoft.SqlServer.Types` package, which is available only in .NET Framework.
 Reports using SqlGeography won't load.
  * Expression sandboxing and code security.
 Do not load and run reports from untrusted sources.
  * Interactive web report preview.
 It is closely tied to WebForms and ASP.NET architecture and porting it to ASP.NET Core would involve rewriting significant portions of the codebase.